TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly_original.md

 You can learn more about how to use filtlong for different scenarios by referring to the filtlong documentation at https://github.com/rrwick/Filtlong

-If you have issues running filtlong and just want to continue, you can copy the output files that we already created beforehand from this directory:
+If you have issues running filtlong and just want to continue, you can copy the output file ("output.fastq.gz") that we already created beforehand from this directory:
-"/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/filtlong"
+"/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/filtlong". _Unsure on how?
+Scroll up and get inspired by how we used ``cp`` to copy the raw fastq file.
+Remember to change paths and file name._